 How Is Genital Herpes Treated?

-There is no cure for genital herpes, but your doctor can prescribe anti-viral drugs, in pill or ointment form, that may help the sores heal faster.
+There is no cure for genital herpes, but your doctor can prescribe anti-viral drugs that may help the sores heal faster.

 Over-the-counter painkillers may help with the discomfort.